MM-13/CloudZip/README.md

 How it works:
-1. Run the .BAT file
+1. Run the .bat file
 2. A webpage will open
 2.1.
 Klick on the blue button
 2.2.
 The page will reload and a token will appear